theolivenbaum/resin/README.md

 Resin creates and maintains an index per document field.

-You can opt out of indexing entirely.
-You can index verbatim (unanalyzed) data.
-You can choose to store data both is its original and its analyzed state, or you can choose to store either one of those.
+You may opt out of indexing entirely.
+You may index unanalyzed data.
+You may choose to store data both is its original and its analyzed state or in one or the other.

 Indexed fields (both analyzed and unanalyzed) can participate in queries.
-Primary keys or paths used as identifiers should not be analyzed but certanly indexed and if they're significant enough, also stored.
+Preferably primary keys or paths used as identifiers should not be analyzed but certanly indexed.

-Indexed data is encoded as nodes in a corpus-wide trie.

 ## Compression